antofic/GraphCodable/README.md

 Firstly, I apologize for my poor English.
 I hope the content remains understandable.

 GraphCodable is an **experimental** Swift encode/decode package (similar to Codable at interface level) that does not treat reference types as second-class citizens.
-In other words, GraphCodable tries to offer functionalities similar to those of NSCoder within the "limits" of a language (Swift) less dynamic than Objective C.

 ## Features
 GraphCodable: